obadakhalili/erml-docs/docs/guide/index.md

 ## Installation

-Prerequisites
+Prerequisites:

-- Node version 12.0.0 or higher
+- Node version 12.0.0 or higher.
-- NPM
+- NPM.

 You can install the ERML parser from [NPM](http://npmjs.org/package/@erml/parser) or [yarn](https://classic.yarnpkg.com/en/package/@erml/parser) via the commands